-Why students choose to enroll varies.
+The reasons students choose to enroll in an MBA program vary.
 For those already in a business career, an MBA can help propel them toward a management position.
 The core coursework provides general leadership, analysis, and decision-making skills, while degree concentrations, such as supply chain management, entrepreneurship, and finance, allow students to specialize their knowledge.

 For others, an MBA is a way to break into the business field.
 The degree enables career changers, particularly those with some quantitative ability, to make the transition.

 Want more information?